-Rwanda native Michel Mpambara is a stand-up comedian with formal training in acting and theatre from Université Laval.
+Rwanda native Michel Mpambara is a stand-up comedian who was born in Burundi.
+He immigrated to Québec with his family in 1990.

-In 2011, he became a spokesperson for the Bell Let’s Talk campaign, joining the ranks of Stefie Shock and Clara Hughes, to support organizations that help people with mental illness.
-After making a guest appearance on ICI Radio-Canada’s Les Pêcheurs as a comedian with bipolar disorder, Michel Mpambara is now rumoured to be preparing an eagerly awaited comeback.
+In 2011, he became a spokesperson for the first Bell Let’s Talk Day, joining the ranks of Stefie Shock and Clara Hughes, to support a nation-wide awareness-raising campaign, assisting organizations that care for people struggling with mental illness.

-In 2016, as part of the Galas ComediHa de Québec broadcast on Radio-Canada television, Michel Mpambara successfully presented a new monologue touching on bipolar disorder.
-Mpambara also gives talks throughout Québec to discuss mental health in schools and organizations involved in this subject.
+In 2015, he made a guest appearance as a bipolar comedian on the ICI Radio-Canada series “Les Pêcheurs.”
+In 2016, as part of the Comediha de Québec galas broadcast on Radio-Canada television, Michel Mpambara successfully presented a new monologue touching on bipolar disorder.

 He followed this up by speaking at schools, businesses and organizations across Québec to raise public awareness of mental health-related issues.

 In 2018, he performed an outdoor show as part of the Just for Laughs Festival.

 In April of 2020, his official stage comeback show was postponed due to the COVID-19 pandemic.

 In May of 2020, responding to a call for help with the health system by Prime Minister François Legault, Michel Mpambara became an essential worker at the Émilie-Gamelin nursing home for six months.